Thursday, May 21, 2015

 The CryptO'pinion?

-Sadly, not even the busty goddess is perfect because I feel the levels are perhaps too big and thus the quest soon becomes tiresome without more frequent checkpoints.
-Although the graphics are legendary, and I tip my hat to Flair for using the Blitter, I think dropping the parallax effect in favour of a larger display or spritelier scrolling would have been best?
+Sadly, even the busty goddess cannot save this game.
+The basics are very good and enjoyable for a while.
+However, the levels are far too large and thus the quest soon becomes tiresome without frequent checkpoints.
+Although the graphics are legendary (I tip my hat to Flair for using the Blitter) they should have removed the parallax effect in favour of a larger display/spritelier scrolling.
+That would have been better.

 Who wouldn't help Elvira if she asked?